 - 3) Melatonin Is Good For Your Brain

-- 5) Melatonin Can Help Against Some Poisons
+- 6) Melatonin Helps Against Some Poisons

-- 6) Melatonin Can Help Calm You Down
+- 7) Melatonin Helps Calm You Down

-- 7) Melatonin Is Important For The Eyes
+- 8) Melatonin Is Important For The Eyes

 - Melatonin Part 2

 - Buy Melatonin

 Here are several of its main functions:

-- Influences the day-and – night cycle;
+- Influences the circadian rhythm

-- aids the immune system;
+- Aids the immune system

-- reduces oxidative stress;
+- Reduces oxidative stress

 A part of the brain, the pineal gland, makes melatonin.
 The quantity of melatonin in the blood depends on the time of the day.
 At night there is 10 to 15 times more melatonin in the blood that in the day, which helps people sleep (R).